 This mode is intended for advanced users and has much more powerful capabilities compared to HTML mode.
 In this mode, you can use PHP code.

 You can use variables to get the value of a shortcode attribute.
 Attribute names should be written in a standard for PHP language way, with a dollar sign at the start.
-For example, if the name of the attribute is color, then the variable should be written as $color.
+For example, if the name of the attribute is color

 In this mode, you can use the keyword echo to display shortcode output.